kiegroup/dashboard-builder/builder/src/main/standalone-demo/README.md

 RECOMMENDED to use this demo in production environments.

-NOTE: when you start the demo for the first time it may take some minutes due to the database initialization procedure, moreover the H2 database downgrades the application performance compared with other databases like PostgreSQL, MySQL, etc., normally used in production environments.
+NOTE: when you start the demo for the first time it may take some minutes due to the database initialization procedure.
+The H2 database downgrades the application performance compared with other databases like PostgreSQL, MySQL, etc., normally used in production environments.

 Prerequisites